AdobeDocs/commerce-webapi/src/pages/rest/tutorials/bulk-configurable-product/create-configurable-simple-products.md

   - Integration
 contributor_name: comwrap GmbH
 contributor_link: http://comwrap.com/
 ---

+# Step 2.
+Create the configurable and simple products

  By providing configurable and simple product information, you can use the bulk API to create all necessary products with a single call.

 ### Configurable product